belle2/basf2/online_book/computing/gbasf2.rst

 * From the official data reprocessing and skims.

 Files are stored around the world in the different storage elements.
+Fortunately, as user you don't have to worry about the physical location.
+A file catalog keeps the record of where the files are located, and you just need to provide a logical identifier of the interesting samples for your analysis.

+Datasets and Datablocks
+^^^^^^^^^^^^^^^^^^^^^^^

-A logical file name (LFN) is the unique identifier of a file in the Belle II grid in the form of a unix-like file path (starting always with /belle):
+A **logical file name** (LFN) is the unique identifier of a file in the Belle II grid in the form of a unix-like file path (starting always with /belle):

 .. code-block:: bash

-        /belle/data_type/some_more_directories/file_name
+        /belle/data_type/some_more_directories/dataset/datablock/file

+A replica catalog resolves the LFN, and provides the information of where to find the files.
+Then, you only need to provide the LFN(s) relevant for your analysis, without dealing with the physical location of the samples.

+Files are classified inside datasets.
-Examples of LFNs are
+Examples of LFNs for datasets are:

 .. code-block:: bash